safatshahin-dev/moodle-docker/readme.md

 Shared code base using volume, so that you can change your code base anytime.

-Moodledata is not shared, to make the performance better with caching.
-You can use shared moodledata, its already there in docker-compose, just change the commented lines.
+moodledata is not shared

-Self-signed ssl certificate - coming soon.
+Self-signed ssl certificate - check the branch with ssl

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.